Manufacturing15 min read

 Pick and Place

-The opportunity: Sorting, kitting, and transferring parts between stations are tasks that add no value to the product but consume significant labor hours.
-They are also among the simplest tasks to automate with cobots.
+Sorting, kitting, and transferring parts between stations add no value to the product but consume significant labor hours.
+With 2D/3D vision systems, cobots can handle bin picking — reaching into a randomly arranged bin to find and grasp the right part.

 Real results: